TarekJor/bookmarklets-collection-ECMAscript-compliant/README.md

-# bookmarklets-collection-ECMAscript-compliant
+# (WIP) bookmarklets-collection-ECMAscript-compliant
 A curated selection of useful bookmarklets as javascript snippets, credits to respective authors

 # sources

-Gist.GitHub
+- Gist.GitHub
-Marklets.com (site is completely dead and non working, but has some useful (but known bookmarklets)
+- Marklets.com (site is completely dead and non working, but has some useful (but known bookmarklets) ...

 # ideas and keywords for more research

-  DOM
+ - DOM
-  keywords
+ - keywords
-  scraping
+ - scraping
+ - inject libraries
+ - Underscore
+ - ArtoJs
+ - print
+ - node deletion
+ - agile DOM inspection
+ - nGrams and semantic extraction
+ - regEx
+ - WebExtensions and addons lightweight replacers

 # userscripts vs bookmarklets